TWA Flight 843: Accident

 In addition to the nine flight attendants on board, there were five additional off-duty flight attendants who assisted in the evacuation.
 Although only three of eight exit doors were available for use, the evacuation was completed within two minutes, and the airport rescue and fire fighting teams' response was timely and adequate.

 Oakland rapper Saafir was a passenger on the plane and injured his back while jumping to the ground.
+He eventually used a wheelchair due to the injury and died in part from complications from the injury 32 years later.
 Only 10 people (all of whom were passengers) were injured.